 When do I need to have digital links in place?

-This depends on when your first MTD VAT return was due.
-If you were required to comply with MTD from your first VAT period starting on or after 1 April 2019, you will have until your first VAT return period starting on or after 1 April 2020 to put digital links in place.
+You have until your first VAT return period starting on or after 1 April 2021 to put digital links in place.

 Is it possible to apply for an extension?

 HMRC accept that, for a small number of businesses, further time may be needed but you must fit one of the following, specific criteria:

 - You have a complex IT system that may require a longer period to put digital links in place across your software.

 - You have acquired another business and to digitally link everything is impossible before the deadline.